1994 Minnesota gubernatorial election: Campaign

 The 1994 election nationwide was noted for a GOP wave of election victories.
-In Minnesota, that wave wasn't as evident, as half of the statewide elections went for each party.
-The GOP won the governorship, U.S. Senator, and State Auditor positions, and the DFL won the State Attorney General, Secretary of State, and State Treasurer positions.
+In Minnesota, that wave was not as evident, as half of the statewide elections went for each party.
+The GOP won the governorship, U.S. senator, and state auditor positions, and the DFL won the state attorney general, secretary of state, and state treasurer positions.
 Additionally, the Minnesota State House remained in DFL control by a 72–64 margin.
-The results of the gubernatorial general election were: Arne Carlson 1,094,165, John Marty 589,344, Will Shetterly 20,785, Jon Hillson 3,022, Eric Arthur Olson 15,467, Leslie Davis 4,611.
+The results of the gubernatorial general election were Arne Carlson 1,094,165, John Marty 589,344, Will Shetterly 20,785, Jon Hillson 3,022, Eric Arthur Olson 15,467, Leslie Davis 4,611.